kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 #### Story 4: Increase Compute Capacity on-the-fly

-As a Cluster administrator, I want to resize a Kubernetes node dynamically, so that I can quickly hot plug resources without waiting for new nodes to join the cluster.
+As a Cluster administrator, I want to resize a Kubernetes node dynamically, so that I can quickly reconfigure the available capacity of the nodes without waiting for new nodes to join the cluster.

 #### Story 5: Avoid Workload Disruption